-Converting your Harley to a single disk rotor can be a daunting task, but it is well worth it in the end.
+This article will help you to convert to single disk your Harley disk rotor.
+Converting your Harley disk rotor can be a daunting task, but it is well worth it in the end.
 With a dual disk rotor setup, all the time and thought put into picking out the perfect wheels for your bike go to waste, with the rotors covering up most of the wheel.
 Once converted to a single disk, the entire wheel is out on display, and it gets even better!
 Using one of our Full Conversion Single Disk Rotor Kits, you can achieve this look without sacrificing any stopping power!
 This is achieved through replacing the stock caliper and rotor with a more powerful 6 piston caliper and 13" diameter rotor combination.
 Contact us today for more information!
 888-926-2793

 What does it take to convert to a Single Disk?